jake-baxter/rblx-train-driving-system/README.md

 `basestud`(float - 1)" - Edit how a stud is measured in the system (e.g. convert to mph)

+`basePart`(object)* - Object value that controls train movement (BodyVelocity will be made by system automatically)

+`revBasePart`(object - nil) - Object value that controls train movement when reversed (BodyVelocity will be made by system automatically)

 `vehicleSeat`(object)* - Object value to seat or vehicle seat to sit in

 `revVehicleSeat`(object - nil) - Object value to reversible seat or vehicle seat to sit in